juancki/docus/source/problems/knapsack-travelsman-2.rst

 Knapsack and Travel Salesman Combined Problem III
 =================================================

+We will first approach to the solution with an heuristic solution and then, we will see the A* implementation.

 HEURISTIC SOLUTION (recursive solution)
 ---------------------------------------
 This suboptimal solution serves as a test on the effects in the order of computations to better understand the computational burden of this project.